house-of-giants/sheryl-glubok/src/about.md

 I’ll let my first film, ALEXIA, speak for itself.
 Bottom line, I’d never been happier in my life.
 It felt like a total marriage of my right and left brain, and I’ve been pursuing this dream of writing - directing ever since.

 It took twenty years to make my second film.
 Why you may wonder?
 One reason was that my father said never go into debt to make a movie because it’s a terrible investment.
 He was a finance professor, so he knew what he was talking about.
-Another was that I didn't see myself reflected the pantheon of the American Indie film movement that was taking off.
+Another was that I didn't see myself reflected in the pantheon of the American Indie film movement that was taking off.
 I wasn’t Tarantino, Soderbergh, Rodriguez or Linklater.

 So I decided to focus on writing since I could do that for free, and follow my father's other piece of advice: get a job!
 So I did, as an executive recruiter in the Bay Area and learned the business ropes.
 This was ‘99 when the Internet was blowing up.
 I was really good at recruiting.
 I can talk to anyone about anything, and I’m good at getting folks to talk to me.